Learn more about the Umbraco backoffice which is the admin side of your Umbraco website.

 Default dashboard in the content section

 Document Types define the types of content nodes that backoffice users can create in the content tree.
 Each Document Type contains different properties.
-Each property has a specific Data Type e.g. text or number.
+Each property has a specific Data Type for example text or number.

 Every Document Type has properties.
 These are the fields that the content editor is allowed to edit for the content node.

-Each Document Type property has a Data Type which defines the type of input of that property.
+Each Document Type property has a Data Type that defines the type of input of that property.
 Data Types reference a Property Editor and are configured in the Umbraco backoffice in the Settings section.
-A Data Type can be something basic (textstring, number, true/false) or more complex (multi-node tree picker, image cropper, etc).
+A Data Type can be something basic (text string, number, true/false) or more complex (multi-node tree picker, image cropper, etc).